ITenthusiasm/react-uncontrolled-inputs/README.md

 // ...
 ```

-Alternatively, you can just grab all the `input`s as if they come from an array.
+Alternatively, you can just grab all the `input`s as if they're coming from an array.
 Please see the documentation on `form.elements` for more info.

 You'll notice that things get a little more verbose for TypeScript users, as you'll have to specify the properties on `form.elements`, as well as the input elements to which said properties are mapped.
 For the JS-only users... you don't have to worry about defining interfaces.
 You can just destructure the elements as normal.

 (For the TS users, note that there is a simpler way to handle the typings for form controls; so don't freak out about what you see above.
 More than likely, your form data is already an explicit type defined somewhere in your codebase... at least it should be.
 If that's the case, then you can make a utility type that maps the keys of your form data to the proper input element.
 From personal experience, creating this utility type is rather simple.
 However, I don't intend to go over the approach in this article.
-If there's enough interest, perhaps I'll add it here later -- or in a separate article.)
+If there's enough interest, perhaps I'll add it here later — or in a separate article.)

 ## One More Benefit to Uncontrolled Inputs